kptdev/kpt/docs/design-docs/08-package-variant.md

 ### Configuration Injection[^pdc]
-Adding values to the package context, or executing functions with their configuration listed in the `PackageVariant`, works for values that are under control of the author of the `PackageVariant` resource.
+Adding values to the package context, or executing functions with their configuration listed in the PackageVariant, works for values that are under control of the author of the PackageVariant resource.
 However, in more advanced use cases, we may need to specialize the package based upon other contextual information.
 This particularly comes into play when the user deploying the workload does not have direct control over the context in which